 Do you want to be a Cyber Warrior?
 Are you familiar with computer systems?
-Are you excited about learning how to hack and defend against cyber attacks?
+Are you excited about learning how to hack and defend against cyber-attacks?
 Then cyber security is the course for you!
-The curriculum is designed to prepare students with a solid foundation in Cyber Security arming them with the knowledge, skills, and abilities necessary to pursue a career in the cyber security industry.
-Material covered will be aligned with the National Initiative for Cyber Security Education (NICE) Framework which specifies the knowledge, skills, and abilities that are required in this field.
-The curriculum will provide courses and practice labs in different subject areas such as: Cyber Security, Hardening Operating Systems, Networking and Programming.
-In addition, Cyber Security students will compete in the National Cyber Patriot competitions to put into practice their obtained knowledge, skills, abilities, and real life scenarios.
-Cyber Security students with strong work ethics and teacher approval can take the course over as an independent study preparing them for highly sought after and employable certifications.
-Independent study students can choose to prepare for one or all of the following certifications: Cisco's, Comp-TIA Linux +, CompTIA Security +, Cisco Certified Entry Networking Technician (CCENT), and Python.
-The world will be yours!
+The curriculum is designed to prepare students with a solid foundation in Cyber Security, arming them with the knowledge, skills, and abilities necessary to pursue a career in the cyber security industry.
+The curriculum will provide courses and practice labs in different subject areas such as: Hardening Operating Systems, Hardening Networking Switches & Routers, and lastly, Cloud Computing.
+In addition, Cyber Security students will compete in the National Cyber Patriot competitions to put into practice their obtained knowledge, skills, abilities, and real-life scenarios.
+Cyber Security students with strong work ethics and teacher approval can take the next course, Advanced Cybersecurity Essentials (ACE) to gain certifications making them marketable to Universities or the World of Work.